wallabra/MushMatch/latest-changes.md

 * Make suspicion beacon able to spot mush when it holds a Sporifier
 * Make using the Sporifier not lead to automatic spotting
 * Increase default BeaconAmmo spawning rate to balance new spotting mechanic
+* Make bots suspect you using the Sporiifer